qpdf/qpdf/manual/index.rst

     Without his work, this release would certainly not have happened as soon as it did, if at all.

-  - *Non-compatible API change:* The version of ``QPDFObjectHandle::replaceStreamData`` that uses a ``StreamDataProvider`` no longer requires (or accepts) a ``length`` parameter.
-See :ref:`ref.upgrading-to-3.0` for an explanation.
-    While care is taken to avoid non-compatible API changes in general, an exception was made this time because the new interface offers an opportunity to significantly simplify calling code.
+  - *Non-compatible API changes:*

+    - The method ``QPDFObjectHandle::replaceStreamData`` that uses a ``StreamDataProvider`` to provide the stream data no longer takes a ``length`` parameter.
+The parameter was removed since this provides the user an opportunity to simplify the calling code.
+This method was introduced in version 2.2.
+At the time, the ``length`` parameter was required in order to ensure that calls to the stream data provider returned the same length for a specific stream every time they were invoked.
+In particular, the linearization code depends on this.
+Instead, qpdf 3.0 and newer check for that constraint explicitly.
+The first time the stream data provider is called for a specific stream, the actual length is saved, and subsequent calls are required to return the same number of bytes.
+This means the calling code no longer has to compute the length in advance, which can be a significant simplification.
+If your code fails to compile because of the extra argument and you don't want to make other changes to your code, just omit the argument.

+    - Many methods take ``long long`` instead of other integer types.
+      Most if not all existing code should compile fine with this change since such parameters had always previously been smaller types.
+This change was required to support files larger than two gigabytes in size.

   - Support has been added for large files.
 The test suite verifies support for files larger than 4 gigabytes, and manual testing has